Reduce Your Risk

 What you eat and drink, how active you are and other lifestyle behaviors all can affect your risk for cancer.

 Smoking damages nearly every organ in the human body, is linked to at least 15 different cancers and accounts for about 30 percent of all cancer deaths.
 Because cigarette smoking and tobacco use are acquired behaviors—activities that people choose to do—smoking is the most preventable cause of death in our society.
 Yet one in five Americans still light up.
 Quitting smoking is one of the best things you can do for yourself and your loved ones.
+Our Tobacco Cessation program can help.

 "Food, Nutrition and the Prevention of Cancer: A Global Perspective," a global report on diet and cancer risk reduction, concludes that 30 to 40 percent of cancers are directly linked to dietary choices.
 Although no diet can guarantee protection against disease, incorporating the following suggestions can improve your health and reduce your cancer risk: